Supportive Care Assistant Program

 For more information regarding the Supportive Care Assistant Program, please email: email@example.com

 Employer partners in the Supportive Care Assistant Program play an important role.
 They provide opportunities for workers to explore a new career and help them develop new skills through a work-learning experience.
 As students assist staff in the day-to-day activities of their facility, the employer’s health-care team can focus on providing care.
 Employers also benefit by meeting and training a new pool of candidates who can help fill future staffing needs.
-Employer partners receive a $5,000 wage subsidy per student and provide at least 560 hours of paid work over the 16-week placement.
+Employer partners receive a $5,000 wage subsidy per student and provide 280 to 560 hours of paid work over the 16-week placement.

 If you would like to become an employer partner, this info session is for you.
 During the session, you will learn more about the Supportive Care Assistant program, how to become an employer partner and your responsibilities as an employer.